 How do axolotls breed?

-The male axolotl walks forward and deposits a packet of sperm called a spermatophore.
-He then leads the female so her cloaca moves right above it, and she takes it up into her body.
+The male axolotl moves forward and leaves a packet of sperm on the ground, which is called a spermatophore.
+After that, he guides the female so that her cloaca aligns directly over the spermatophore, and then the female takes it inside her body.

 Can axolotls breed asexually?